-This article describes how to setup a SFTP server installation, plus some advices from a security point of view.
+This article describes how to setup a SFTP server installation,

-The users will find themselves inside a chrooted environment, and the file system permissions are active:
+The users will find themselves inside a chrooted environment, and

 Every user may have a seperated, isolated environment.